 Practice, practice, practice.
 In addition to driver education, teen drivers need a driving coach—and that’s you or another family member.
-Virginia requires that parents conduct 45 hours of supervised practice driving, with at least 15 of those hours at night.
+Teens must log a minimum of 40 hours of supervised practice driving, including 15 hours at night.
+The law also requires an optional 90-minute supplemental education session for parents or the teen must acquire an additional 10 hours of supervised practice driving.
 AAA recommends at least 100 hours.
-This time is a great investment in your teen’s future driving safety and skills.
+This time is a great investment in your teen driver’s future driving safety and skills.

 AAA’s Recommendations for Being a Good Driving Coach

 - Practice with your teen.
-Plan for as much supervised practice behind the wheel as possible.
-It’s the key to helping your teen develop skills to become a safe driver.
+Plan for as much supervised practice driving as possible.
+As a driving coach, it’s the key to helping your teen develop skills to become a safe driver.